fdrx/fdrx.github.com/about.md

 %}

 <p>
-    In 2007, my grandmother passed away, a few months later my grandfather as well, and in 2009, on a wild whim, knowing absolutely nothing about it, I started collecting puerh tea, about which I knew nothing, and built a rather decent collection without making any connection to that childhood experience.
+    In 2007, my grandmother passed away, a few months later my grandfather as well, and in 2009, on a wild whim, knowing absolutely nothing about it, I started collecting puerh tea and built a rather decent collection without making any connection to that childhood experience.
 </p>

 <p>